nansencenter/DA-tutorials/notebooks/scripts/T7 - Monte-Carlo & ensembles.md

 Monte-Carlo methods use random sampling to estimate expectations and distributions, making them powerful for complex or nonlinear problems.
-Ensembles—i.i.d. samples — allow us to estimate statistics and reconstruct distributions, with accuracy improving as the ensemble size grows.
+Ensembles – i.i.d. samples – allow us to estimate statistics and reconstruct distributions, with accuracy improving as the ensemble size grows.
 Parametric assumptions (e.g. assuming Gaussianity) can be useful in approximating distributions.
 Sample mean and covariance estimators are consistent and unbiased,